top things to do in san francisco

 Pier 39 is the third most popular tourist attraction in the U.S., after the two Disneylands, so it is definitely both popular and tourist oriented.
 On the up side, it is FREE and has a lot of buzz so why not walk through and people watch.
 Many of the restaurants have a superb view too and make a convenient place to stop for lunch.

-We usually just quickly walk straight through the middle of Pier 39 on past the crowds to the end where there is a beautiful Bay & Alcatraz view.
-Then we turn west towards Golden Gate bridge and walk along the Pier's northern edge to see the many sea lions which, for some strange reason, have decided that this little harbor is one of the best places in the Bay to relax.
-You will rarely so many sea lions, up this close & personal anywhere else including remote areas.
+We usually just quickly walk straight through the middle of Pier 39 past the crowds to the far northern end with it’s beautiful Bay & Alcatraz view.
+Then we turn west towards Golden Gate bridge and walk along the Pier’s northern edge to see the many sea lions which, for some strange reason, have decided that this little harbor is one of the best places in the Bay to relax.
+Even in remote areas you will rarely so many sea lions up so close & personal.

-We also enjoy visiting the Aquarium of the Bay non-profit marine nature center at Pier 39.
-It is not as big as the aquarium in Monterey but is a much, much shorter drive. :) The 200 foot long plastic tube you walk through (under 700,000 gallons of water and 20,000 aquatic animals) gives impressive views of marine life such as sting rays, sharks, and large schools of smaller fish.
-Discount tickets are easy to find on the Internet or at free newspaper stands.
+As an aside visiting the Aquarium of the Bay non-profit marine nature center at Pier 39 is not bad if you like fish.
+Though not as big as the Monterey aquarium it is a much, much shorter drive. :) The 200 foot long plastic tube you walk through (under 700,000 gallons of water and 20,000 aquatic animals) gives impressive views of marine life such as sting rays, sharks, and large schools of smaller fish.
+Discount tickets are easy to find on the Internet or at most free newspaper stands around the Wharf.

 FOOD & DRINKS